pmiossec/vscode-gitextensions/README.md

 ## Release Notes

+### 0.2.0

+* Commands in the status bar

 ### 0.1.0

-* Initial release of GitExtensions for Visual Studio Code
+* Initial release of GitExtensions for Visual Studio Code with command in the command palette